troychaplin/wp-multitenant/README.md

 - From the domain folder run `bash install.sh local`

 **Note:** when running the installer you are required to use `local`, `dev` or `prod`

-### Update Site Config

-In the domain folder you'll see a file named `site-config.php`, edit the following:

-- `DB_NAME` - the name of the database for this installation of WordPress
-- `CURRENT_DOMAIN` - the domain name for this installation

 ----------------